 The time for the next execution can be found on the dashboard on the "Next Run" column.

 And if you wish to cancel a scheduled task, click "More", select "Schedule OFF" in the "Cloud runs".

 What's the default time zone for Octoparse Cloud platform?

 The next execution time shown on the dashboard is in your local time zone (according to your operating system) by default.
 However, if you've built the task to extract "current date & time" in the Cloud, the extracted time & date will be in UTC±00:00 regardless of your actual location.

 Currently, Octoparse does not support changing the timezone.

-To set a schedule for a group of tasks, click , select a task group, then choose "Schedule Cloud Extraction for the group"
+To set a schedule for a group of tasks, switch to 'Task Group' mode, select a task group, then choose "Set a schedule for the task group".